TNOhealth/Playbook-Data-Sharing/_sources/data-sharing-approaches/model-to-data.md

 </br>

-**Model to Data** is an approach where the data controller allows researchers to send algorithms or queries to the data source to collect an answer or a trained algorithm back.
-When properly implemented, this method guarantees that underlying is not exposed.
+**Model to Data** is an approach where the _data controller_ allows researchers to send algorithms or queries to the data source, to collect an answer or a trained algorithm back.
+When properly implemented, this method guarantees that underlying data is not exposed.
 This strategy is the most complex to implement, but enables privacy by design.

 ```{figure} ./_static/img/datastrategy3.png
 ---